Why Are Structured Directories Important?

 README Files and Data Dictionaries

-README files and Data Dictionaries - containing a brief description of the major folder contents, naming conventions, and data structure - are critical for transparency and reproducibility because they allow others to easily understand the contents of your directory and data without needing to ask the creator.
+README files and data dictionaries are critical for transparency and reproducibility because they contain a brief description of the major folder contents, naming conventions, and data structure.
+They allow for an easier understanding of the contents of your directory and data without needing to ask the author(s).
 This is especially helpful when working with a group or sharing directories with others.
+See our workshops on README files and data dictionaries.

 Two types of files needed to store all metadata

-1. README file which resides in our root directory and elaborates on the contents of our folder structure, discusses how, where, and who did the data collection.
+1. README file: resides in the root directory and elaborates on the contents and decision-making of the folder structure.
+It also discusses how, where, and who conducted the data collection.

-2. DATA-DICTIONARY file that resides in our data directory and elaborates on how our data variables are defined and described.
+2. DATA-DICTIONARY file: resides where the data files are placed and elaborates on how the data variables are defined and described.

 ├── Project-Folder/